startupscaling/wetchat-resturant/README.md

     <p align="center"><img style="width: 500px; height: 400px;" src="loss_graph.jpg" alt="loss_graph"></p>

 * <b>Obtaining the Bleu Score of translations (english to spanish) made by AWS and GCP Translation APIs</b>:
-    For this task we will use the AWS and GCP Translation APIs, to set up the env file which contains the AWS API keys you will have to create a new "secrets.env" and     write the following variables: AWS_ACCESS_KEY
+    For this task we will use the AWS and GCP Translation APIs, to set up the env file which contains the AWS API keys you will have to create a new "secrets.env" and     write the following variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN